LucaDiFiori/CPP---Module---04/README.md

 ## Key Characteristics
 - **Contains Pure Virtual Functions**: A pure virtual function is a member function in a base class that has no implementation and is declared to be "pure" by using the = 0 in its declaration.
 This type of function enforces that any derived class must provide an implementation for the function in order to be instantiated.
     A class that contains at least one pure virtual function is considered an abstract class and cannot be instantiated directly.
+    ```BASH
+    virtual void myFunction() = 0;
+    ```
+- **Cannot be Instantiated**: You cannot create objects of an abstract class directly
+- **Provides a Common Interface**: Abstract classes allow you to define a common interface for all derived classes.